The Product Regulation and Liability Review: France

 Pursuant to Article 145 of the French Code of Civil Procedure (CPC), it is possible, prior to any trial, to obtain the necessary and relevant information, to establish proof of the facts or request the admissible investigation measures – including upon request.

 Conversely, such a measure will be refused if it is considered 'unnecessary'.
-Thus, the judges refuse to order an expert to issue a report when they consider that there is sufficient evidence to rule or when the measure sought is not likely to enable settlement of the dispute.52
+Thus, the judges refuse to order an expert to issue a report when they consider that there is sufficient evidence to rule or when the measure sought is not likely to enable settlement of the dispute.55

-Furthermore, on the basis of established practice and case law, judges consider that if the action based on the future litigation is time-barred, there is no legitimate reason to order the measures sought on the basis of Article 145 of the CPC.53 In practice, Article 145 of the CPC is frequently used to seek an expert report to clearly establish the existence of the damage and its extent.
+Furthermore, on the basis of established practice and case law, judges consider that if the action based on the future litigation is time-barred, there is no legitimate reason to order the measures sought on the basis of Article 145 of the CPC.56 In practice, Article 145 of the CPC is frequently used to seek an expert report to clearly establish the existence of the damage and its extent.

-Article 1245-3 also provides that the safety of a product, which can be legitimately expected, has to be assessed through all the circumstances concerned, including the presentation of the product, the reasonably expected use of the product and the time when the product was put into circulation.
+Article 1245-3 also provides that the safety of a product, which can be legitimately expected, has to be assessed through all the circumstances involved, including the presentation of the product, the reasonably expected use of the product and the time when the product was put into circulation.
 A product should not be considered defective for the sole reason that a better product has been subsequently put into circulation.

-As mentioned above, 'the safety that can be legitimately expected from the product' is notably assessed in the light of the product's presentation.
+As mentioned above, 'the safety that can be legitimately expected from the product' is notably assessed in light of the product's presentation.
 Indeed, this information will influence the legitimate expectation of the user about the safety of the product and must therefore be regarded as inseparable from the product in the assessment of the defectiveness.
-In this respect, the more information provided to consumers, the lower the chances of characterising the defect of the product.
+In this respect, the more information that is provided to consumers, the lower the chances of characterising the defect of the product.
 Therefore, as regards medicinal products, pharmaceutical companies have a strong incentive to provide exhaustive information in the summary of the product characteristics and in the package leaflet.

 Moreover, Article 1245-10 of the FCC provides several grounds of exoneration for the manufacturer.
-The producer or the distributor cannot be found liable if he or she proves that he or she did not put the product into circulation, or that the product was neither manufactured by him or her for sale or any form of distribution.
+The producer or the distributor cannot be found liable if he or she proves that he or she did not put the product into circulation, or that the product was not manufactured by him or her for sale or any form of distribution.
 He or she can also argue that the defect results from compliance of the product with mandatory regulations issued by the public authorities.

 Finally, the manufacturer can also prove, alternatively or in addition, that the defect that caused the damage did not exist at the time the product was put into circulation, or that the state of scientific and technical knowledge at that time did not allow the manufacturer to discover or identify the defect concerned.